ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 *Note, that an agreement in the context of this document may or may not be a commercial agreement as defined in [24-Commercial-Agreements](#24-commercial-agreements) below.*

+[[R1]](#r1) Testability: Functional terms of an agreement between counterparties are always implementable as transactions within a Baseline Protocol application.

 ## 2.4 Commercial Agreements

 If transacting counterparties, also being referred to as Requester(s) and Provider(s) (“the parties”) in this document, intend to establish a business and operational environment for commercial transactions, they will sign one or more agreements that commercially bind the parties, also known as Commercial Agreements.
 The aforementioned is only to be understood within the context of this document.